WataNekko/aiot-beehive/README.md

 Here is our project report: [Link](https://drive.google.com/file/d/1mBOaYGjJRPZtV_cR9se_-DsUp4MsGhS4/view?usp=sharing)

 All info regarding our project can be found within the report.
 This README only contains pointers to where our individual codes are.

+## Prediction Website

+What ties everything together is our website, which incorporates the afformentioned BeeAlarmed-powered object detection and classification, and are optionally enhanced with the YOLOv7 component for more effective object detection.
+The system is designed to perform predictions on static images of beehive entrances and present the results in multiple visual graphs.
+You can access the source code at `./website` or through the following [link](https://github.com/18874studentvgu/M-24_AIBeeSite/).